AnbalaganD/Foodie/Readme.md

 ### Category and Action

-`User Notification` support notification category.
+`UserNotification` support notification category.
 We must register our category objects using the `setNotificationCategories(_:)` method of `UNUserNotificationCenter`.
 Each notification category have associated action.
 Based on category system will show the appropriate action

 ### Service extension